 When is the best time to install a new AC unit in Florida?

-Fall through early spring (October-March) offers the best combination of contractor availability, pricing, and weather conditions.
-Summer installations often face 2-4 week delays and higher prices due to peak demand.
+Fall through early spring (October-March) offers the best combination of contractor availability, quote process, and weather conditions.
+Summer installations often face 2-4 week delays and higher quote details due to peak demand.

-What additional costs should I budget for AC installation?
+What additional quote planning should I budget for AC installation?

 Ready to find the perfect AC system for your Florida home?
-Our AI-powered assessment analyzes your specific needs, local rebates, and installation requirements to provide accurate pricing and recommendations.
+Our RITA-guided intake analyzes your specific needs, local rebates, and installation requirements to provide accurate quote process and recommendations.